Evolution of Cosmic Voids: Structure, Galaxies, and Dynamics: Conclusion

 The dynamical analysis shows coherent outward flows in all void categories, with amplitudes that are larger at higher redshift.
 Small voids exhibit nearly flat, positive radial--velocity profiles, while Large voids show steadily rising outflows characteristic of void--in--void evolution.
 The fraction of outward--moving galaxies follows the same hierarchy.
 Because full three--dimensional velocities are unavailable observationally, these results are simulation--only, but they provide the physical interpretation for the redshift--space distortions observed in real surveys.

+We note that the observational comparison is based on a single low‑-redshift SDSS slice containing a limited number of voids (\(N_{\rm void}=93\); Table~\ref{tab:voidcatalog}).
+Although standard resampling techniques such as jackknife or bootstrap are commonly used to estimate observational uncertainties, the small sample size and the spatial clustering of voids in the SDSS footprint violate the independence assumptions of these methods and can yield misleading error estimates; accordingly, we do not apply jackknife or bootstrap resampling to the observational catalog in this study.
+A full characterization of cosmic variance and selection effects would require multiple independent simulation volumes or dedicated SDSS‑-like mock catalogues and/or substantially deeper and wider observational data, which are beyond the scope of the present work.
+Where appropriate (e.g., for outward‑-motion fractions) we report simple binomial confidence intervals as a transparent, well‑defined statistical descriptor.

 Together, our findings present a coherent framework in which void size, cosmic epoch, and environment jointly regulate the structural, photometric, and dynamical evolution of voids and their galaxies.
-Future comparisons with a broader suite of simulations and deeper high-redshift surveys will be essential for assessing the generality of all evolutionary trends reported here.
-In particular, extending this analysis to full hydrodynamic simulations such as IllustrisTNG \citep{nelson2019} and EAGLE \citep{schaye2015}, as well as simulations incorporating updated cosmological parameters from Planck \citep{ade2016}, will provide a more robust test of the physical origin and universality of these results—particularly regarding the unexpected central galaxy population in observed voids.
+Future comparisons with a broader suite of simulations and deeper high--redshift surveys will be essential for assessing the generality of the evolutionary trends reported here.
+In particular, extending this analysis to full hydrodynamic simulations such as IllustrisTNG \citep{nelson2019} and EAGLE \citep{schaye2015}, as well as simulations incorporating updated cosmological parameters from Planck \citep{ade2016}, will provide a more stringent test of the physical origin and universality of these results--especially regarding the unexpected central galaxy population in observed voids.